Murali-1608/Shadowfox-Intern-Java/README.md

 ShadowFox Java Development Internship Tasks

-Welcome to my internship repository for the ShadowFox Java Development Internship!
+This in my internship repository for the ShadowFox Java Development Internship!
 This repository includes all my completed projects from the beginner and intermediate task levels, covering a range of Java development skills including core Java, JDBC, GUI, and basic software testing.

 Beginner Level
 1. Enhanced Console-based Calculator